silentpete/vagrant-box-process-centos/README.md

             1. on the right hand side, next to Optical Drive, click the image and navigate to the VirtaulBox Guest Additions ISO
             1. Click ok
         1. Back in the VM, create the directory where we will mount the cdrom

             ```none
             sudo mkdir -p /mnt/cdrom/

             sudo mount /dev/cdrom /mnt/cdrom
             ```

             > expect: 'mount: /dev/<vol> is write-protected, mounting read-only'

     1. Run the additions

         ```none
         sudo sh /mnt/cdrom/VBoxLinuxAdditions.run
         ```

-        > expect: 'Could not find the X.Org or XFree86 Window System, skipping.'
+        > might get: 'Could not find the X.Org or XFree86 Window System, skipping.'
 Can test that the serice is running with "VBoxService --help" or VBoxControl --help"

 1. Adjust SELinux if desired
     1. Set to Permissive

         ```none
         sudo setenforce Permissive
         ```

 1. Clean up before packaging
     1. remove any unnessesary packages
     1. remove yum cache

         ```none
         sudo yum clean all

         sudo rm -rf /var/cache/yum
         ```

     1. Unmount drive

         ```none
         sudo umount /dev/cdrom
         ```

     1. Remove ISO from VM in VirtualBox Manager
     1. Final Step before packing is to fill the hard drive with zeros, this helps with compression, also clear the history.

         ```none
         sudo dd if=/dev/zero of=/EMPTY bs=1M